gbytedev/zfsbud/README.md

 - `--send|-s <remote_pool_name>` will figure out the last common snapshot between the source and destination and will send only the newer snapshots that are not present on the destination machine.
 - This works with encrypted and unencrypted datasets.

+### Resuming of an interrupted send operation
+`zfsbud.sh --send remote_pool_name --resume --rsh "ssh user@server -p22" pool/dataset1`
+- `--resume|-R` will automatically fetch the stored resume token for each dataset so that the last zfsbud send operation resumes after an interruption.
+- This works for initial and consecutive sending.

 ### Create a snapshot of three datasets, rotate/remove old snapshots and send all changes to remote
 `zfsbud.sh -c -r -s remote_pool_name -e "ssh user@server -p22" pool/dataset1 pool/dataset2 pool/dataset3`